dhis2/dhis2-docs/src/commonmark/en/content/common/submitting-a-doc-fix.md

 1. We log on to GitHub: https://github.com/dhis2/dhis2-docs

-  > If you don't have an account, follow ths `Sign up` link on the GitHub site
+  > If you don't have an account, follow the `Sign up` link on the GitHub site
   (public accounts are free)
   ![GitHub sign in](resources/images/doc_pr_001b.png)